We are on the verge of the Cheltenham Festival, the pinnacle of the jumps racing season.

-You also have this regular theme that develops at major race meetings, where you get jockey trainer gambles.
-So if we go back to 2017, Willie Mullins had no winners in the first two days, despite putting out the best part of, I think, 25 or 26 horses, not a single winner came in.
+If we go back to 2017, Willie Mullins had no winners in the first two days; despite putting out the best part of, I think, 25 or 26 horses, not a single winner came in.

-So when Ruby Walsh teamed up with him on the Thursday to win the first race with Yorkhill, that created a bit of interest in the remaining races where that partnership was taking place.
-Now, what actually happened on that day was that Ruby Walsh actually ran a four timer.
-So you can imagine at the end of each one of those races activity and the interest in the partnership on the next race really spiked up.
+So when Ruby Walsh teamed up with him on Thursday to win the first race with Yorkhill, that created a bit of interest in the remaining races where that partnership was taking place.
+What actually happened on that day was that Ruby Walsh actually ran a four-timer.
+So you can imagine at the end of each one of those races the interest in the partnership on the next race really spiked up.

-Unsurprisingly, a lot of activity in those markets and you could write some very big trends.
-Curiously, as we came towards the end of that day on Thursday, people started backing heavily on the Gold Cup the following day with Ruby Walsh and the Mullin’s horse.
+As we came towards the end of that day on Thursday, people started backing on the Gold Cup, focused on Ruby Walsh and the Mullin’s horse.

-The interesting thing was they lost the first race of the next day on the Friday and as a consequence, the whole pattern of activity changed and all of a sudden the favourite in the Gold Cup started to drift and you could have actually traded it in either direction.
+The interesting thing was they lost the first race of the next day on Friday, and as a consequence, the whole pattern of activity changed all of a sudden, the favourite in the Gold Cup started to drift, and you could have actually traded it in either direction.

-So bigger moves do take place at Cheltenham, you just need to be looking very carefully for them.
+So more significant moves do take place at Cheltenham; you just need to be looking very carefully for them.

 Cheltenham tip: Understanding Book percentage